red-hat-storage/ocs-operator/README.md

 OCS requires at least 3 nodes labelled this way.

 > Note: When deploying via Console, the creation wizard takes care of labelling the selected nodes.
+>
+> OpenShift cluster's "master" nodes will need to add toleration for all taints to be used, do this, or choose "worker" nodes to install on.

 ### Dedicated nodes